guillaumebrunerie/Chromiarch-OS/README.md

-of the OOM killer (see next section for explanations) and I mount `/` and `/dev`, and the root of Chrome OS at `/media/chromeos` (such that I can access Chrome OS’ system files within Arch Linux, you should create the `/media/chromeos` directory first), and the `/etc/resolv.conf` is linked from `/media/chromeos`.
+of the OOM killer (see next section for explanations) and I mount `/` and `/dev`, and the root of Chrome OS at `/media/chromeos` (such that I can access Chrome OS’ system files within Arch Linux, you should create the `/media/chromeos` directory first), and the `/etc/resolv.conf` is linked from `/media/chromeos` (this file is needed to have Internet in Arch).
 Then I enter the chroot and run the `chromiarchos-init` command, that should be installed in the chrooted Arch Linux.
 We’ll see the rest later.

 Re-enabling the OOM killer
 --------------------------

-The OOM (Out Of Memory) killer is a component of the Linux kernel used to kill some process when the system runs out of memory.
+The OOM (Out Of Memory) killer is a component of the Linux kernel that will kill some process when the system runs out of memory.
 You can tweak the likeliness of some process to be killed by changing the value of `/proc/<pid>/oom_score_adj` (this should be a value between -1000 and 1000, the higher the value is the higher the chances are that this